-- Mr. Levchin was elected by the stockholders and designated by the parties to our amended and restated voting agreement as one of the common director designees. - Mr. Liew was elected by the stockholders and designated by entities affiliated with Lightspeed Venture Partners. - · Mr. Philips was elected by the stockholders and designated by entities affiliated with Spark Capital. - Ms. Quarles was elected by the stockholders and designated by the parties to our amended and restated voting agreement (excluding the holders of the Series E Preferred Stock) as one of the independent director designees. - Mr. Rabois was elected by the stockholders and designated by entities affiliated with Khosla Ventures.

-Mr. Singerman was elected by the stockholders and designated by entities affiliated with Founders Fund.
+- Mr. Levchin was elected by the stockholders and designated by the parties to our amended and restated voting agreement as one of the common director designees. - Mr. Liew was elected by the stockholders and designated by entities affiliated with Lightspeed Venture Partners. - Mr. Philips was elected by the stockholders and designated by entities affiliated with Spark Capital. - Ms. Quarles was elected by the stockholders and designated by the parties to our amended and restated voting agreement (excluding the holders of the Series E redeemable convertible preferred stock) as one of the independent director designees. - Mr. Rabois was elected by the stockholders and designated by entities affiliated with Khosla Ventures. - Ms. Ming was elected by the stockholders and designated by the parties to our amended and restated voting agreement as one of the common director designees. - Mr. White was elected by the stockholders and designated by the parties to our amended and restated voting agreement as one of the common director designees. - Ms. Reses was elected by the stockholders and designated by entities affiliated with Founders Fund.